ArnaudKOPP/TransCellAssay/README.md

 Data input is designed to be Single Cell data but 1data/well will work also in csv/txt file.
 This package has been designed with the aim to facilitate the development of data analysis pipeline, so programming skills are needed for the moment.
 It was developed and tested on python 3.4 platform and will replace CellHTS2 or similar software for our analysis.
-It work on 96 and 384 Well plate with acceptable performance (1536 on plate for further dev).
+It work on 96, 384 and 1536(depend format) Well plate with acceptable performance.

 ### What TCA do :